Coopertronic/build4repo/README.md

 - `-n` = no hand-off
 - `-y` = yes hand-off
 - `-c` = do not prompt user to continue or install dependencies

+# buildList

+This is the second script, which is a simple wrapper for the build4repo script.
+It also depends on

+I will now attempt to put this type of info into a config-file.
+Of course there will need to be an extension to the scripts which check for a config file in `$HOME/.config/build4repo` and exits if one is not found.
+It can be further expanded to prompt for the creation and ask the user where everything is supposed to be found.

+I think the best way to approach making a config-file is to look into `JSON` so I can have 1 config-file that tells the scripts all they need to know.

+### The config-file

+The config-file needs some key pieces of information:

+- the location of where the built packages are stored.
+- the location of the package builds repo.
+- The Arch you are building for.

 ## Future ideas